ibm-cloud-docs/event-notifications/en-destination-servicenow.md

 A ServiceNow represents a service destination, where an incoming security event notification can be consumed programmatically to actions.
 {: shortdesc}

+An event which is routed to a ServiceNow destination will trigger creation of an Incident in the configured ServiceNow destination.
+{: important}

 ## Configuring a ServiceNow destination
 {: #en-sn-configure-destination}